SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It might look complex initially, but I swear by everything I hold dear that it's absolutely worth it because I've seen how recruitments turned out without it.

-https://github.com/SrijanBadhya/Debsoc/tree/ed0d5f52bb7d4581572d96c8d29d436463303617
+The code used in the video and the data(which is unnecessary since your data will be different) can be accessed here: https://github.com/SrijanBadhya/Debsoc/tree/ed0d5f52bb7d4581572d96c8d29d436463303617

 If github is too complicated, you can download the files from the google drive folder here: